marcelomlinck/ArduinoPlayDohPiano/README.md

 # ArduinoPlayDohPiano
-This project I created uses the CapacitiveSensor library on Arduino to detect the human touch on a PlayDoh (modeling clay).
+This project uses the CapacitiveSensor library on Arduino to detect the human touch on a PlayDoh (modeling clay).
 Since the most abundant compost in PlayDoh is the Sodium, it makes these clays really conductible.
+I created this project beacuse I am passionate about programming and I like to take new challenges.
+The idea of programming, learning and having fun makes everything easier.

 The <a href=http://playground.arduino.cc/Main/CapacitiveSensor?from=Main.CapSense>CapacitiveSensor library</a> allows the arduino to detect a variation in current according to two analog pins.
 These pins must be connected using a resistor.
 Any touch in this connection may lead to a current and voltage variation.
 This variation differential can be used to a lot of interesting stuff with the arduino.